seymanurakti/fight-detection-surv-dataset/README.md

 # Vision-based Fight Detection From Surveillance Cameras

 A new fight dataset is shared through this repository.
 This dataset is benefited for developing a fight detection system which is aimed to use in surveillance cameras in public areas such as streets, underground stations and more.
-The details of the implementation and experiments are included in our paper "Vision-based Fight Detection From Surveillance Cameras" which will be presented at IPTA 2019 conference.
+The details of the implementation and experiments are included in our paper "Vision-based Fight Detection From Surveillance Cameras" which is presented at IPTA 2019 conference.
 The project is developed based on the CNN + LSTM action recognition systems and is improved using a re-trained Xception CNN, Bi-LSTM and self-attention layer.

 ## System Design